Jumpscale/cockpit_jumpscale8_test/docs/README.md

                 - For everyon else leave this empty and make sure your dns.domain will resolve to the ip address of your cockpit
         - For `oauth.client_id`, `oauth.client_secret`, `oauth.jwt_key` parameters, please refer to [itsyou.online documentation](https://gig.gitbooks.io/itsyouonline/content)
     - Write your filled in template in the [blueprints](/bootstrap/blueprints) directory
-    - Initialize your blueprint with `ays blueprint;ays init`
+    - Initialize your blueprint with `ays blueprint; ays init`
     - Install with `ays install`
 - On a [g8](http://greenitglobe.com/#gener8):
     - Fill in the [1_cockpit_g8.yaml](/bootstrap/blueprint_templates/1_cockpit_g8.yaml) template.
     - Write your filled in template in the [blueprints](/bootstrap/blueprints) directory
-    - Initialize your blueprint with `ays init`
+    - Initialize your blueprint with `ays blueprint; ays init`
     - Install with `ays install`
 - On an existing cockpit:
     - Fill in the [1_cockpit_configure_existing.yaml](/bootstrap/blueprint_templates/1_cockpit_configure_existing.yaml) template.
     - Write your filled in template in the [blueprints](/bootstrap/blueprints) directory
-    - Initialize your blueprint with `ays init`
+    - Initialize your blueprint with `ays blueprint; ays init`
     - Install with `ays install`